Jack-Nesta/IP-Week-3/README.md

 The features are as follows:
 * A landing page
 * A brief description of what Delani does
+* Sample of a portfolio
+* An invitation for contact

 ## Known Bugs
 Toggling between images and text not working as expected